 1. Encourage physical activity through Step Challenges

-Go beyond the standing desk with a step challenge.
-We love having a friendly competition at Cooleaf, especially when prizes are at stake - no gym membership needed!
+Go beyond the standing desk by recommending exercises or go further with a step challenge!
+We love having a friendly competition at Cooleaf, especially when prizes are at stake - no gym membership needed.
 For this fitness challenge, team members set a daily step goal to earn daily reward points that can be redeemed for gift cards or other incentives.
 To raise the stakes even higher, the person with the highest number of steps gets a bonus award!
 Step progress can be tracked through the Cooleaf platform, and for easier tracking, Cooleaf syncs with wearable trackers and fitness apps like Fitbit, MisFit, HealthKit, and more.
 For additional team bonding and points, encourage participants to take and post a fitness selfie on the Cooleaf platform - healthy employee are happy employees!

 2. Foster healthy eating habits through the Healthy Lunch Challenge